 4.1.2 The Proposed Development comprises 10 medium-rise residential blocks with heights of 14 to 16 storeys, providing a total of 2,322 units.
-There are residential ancillary uses including four clubhouses, an outdoor swimming pool and communal landscape area, one E&M block and three non-domestic blocks with height of 1-2 storeys (accommodating such public facilities/uses as transport layby, kindergarten, social welfare facilities and local retail) and a basement level carpark which helps to maximize the at-grade area space for development and landscape purposes.
-The proposed buildings step down from east to west of the Application Site and approx.15m of building gaps are also incorporated.
+There are residential ancillary uses including four clubhouses, an outdoor swimming pool and communal landscape area, one E&M block and three non-domestic blocks with height of 2-3 storeys (accommodating such public facilities/uses as transport layby, kindergarten, social welfare facilities and local retail) and a basement level carpark which helps to maximize the at-grade area space for development and landscape purposes.
+The proposed buildings step down from east to west of the Application Site.